 Sleep Disturbances (According to Traditional Chinese Medicine, awakening between 2-3 AM could be a sign of the liver attempting to remove toxic waste.
 Certain parasites stimulate or exit the anus at night, causing intense itching.)

 If you're freaked out, don't worry.
-Here's everything you need to know about removing them from your body.
+Here's everything you need to know about how to get rid of parasites.

 A Different Approach